jeffhandley/copy-github-link/README.md

 Copy formatted GitHub links for issues, pull requests, and more.

+Generates formatted GitHub links that can be copied to the clipboard from any github.com page.
+Using either the extension icon in the toolbar or one of the link dropdown buttons added to the github.com UI, a popup is shown with a list of convenient formats for the current page.
+Clicking any of the links will copy a link in that format to your clipboard.

-The link you select is copied to the clipboard using the full URL of the current page, with the text copied available in many formats.
-Links are copied to the clipboard in both plain text format (just the text, without the URL) and as a hyperlink to the current page's full URL.
+The link is copied using the full URL of the current page and the text of the format selected.
+Links are copied in both plain text format (just the text, without the URL) and as a hyperlink to the current page's full URL.

 ## Links Available Through the Extension Popup